 Clicking on the page reveals a different blog title.

 So, the SEO title is what the user can see on Google results.
-The function of the meta title is to act as a quick summary of what a reader can find on your blog.
-Make sure that your SEO title includes the primary keyword and is within 55 characters as Google truncates lengthier titles.
+The meta title’s function is to provide a quick summary of what a reader can find on your blog.
+Ensure that your SEO title includes the primary keyword and is within 55 characters as Google truncates lengthier titles.
 It should also be catchy so that people are encouraged to click.